holiber/qstore/README.md

 <a name="test"></a>
 ####Qstore.test (object, query)
-checks that the object match the query
+Checks that the object match the query.

 ```js
 	var fruit = {type: 'pineapple', color: 'yellow', weight: 1, price: 4};